libuv/libuv/docs/src/threadpool.rst

     Note that even though a global thread pool which is shared across all events loops is used, the functions are not thread safe.

+Idle workers normally block on a condition variable and are woken up when work is submitted.
+To keep back-to-back submissions cheap (for example a sequence of file system requests where each is issued from the completion callback of the previous one), the worker that most recently completed a request keeps polling the queue for a few tens of microseconds before it blocks, so that the next request neither has to wake a thread nor wait for one to be scheduled.
+At most one worker does this at a time, it is skipped on single-CPU systems, and it backs off automatically for workloads whose requests arrive further apart than that.
+Applications should not notice anything except lower latency; the pool never spins while it has nothing in flight for a sustained period.

+.. versionchanged:: 1.53.0 an idle worker may poll briefly before blocking.

 Data types
 ----------